-ment protection in ways similar for AC distribution.
+Advantages of DC distribution in certain cases include lower overall losses and fewer problems with harmonic distortion.
+Yet historically there have been challenges with DC distribution, primarily revolving around how full selectivity and equipment protection can be achieved in ways that are similar to AC distribution.
 AC currents are by nature simpler to interrupt because of their natural zero crossing every half cycle.
 DC circuit breakers exist but are more complex, larger and more expensive than comparable AC circuit breakers.

-ABB overcame these challenges by breaking with the classic protection philosophy where selectivity is achieved through an arrangement of coordinated circuit breakers and instead capitalizing on the opportunities afforded by power electronic components in the onboard DC grid system.
+ABB overcame these challenges by breaking with the classic protection philosophy, where selectivity is achieved through an arrangement of coordinated circuit breakers, and instead capitalizing on the opportunities afforded by power electronic components in the Onboard DC Grid system.